Fetching latest release...

 • Off-type guarantees 1-hit auto attack

-• Supports always use off-type weapons because any time they’re doing actions takes away from the time your dps is hitting the moose.
+• Supports always use off-type weapons because any time they’re doing actions takes away from the time your DPS is hitting the moose.

 • DPS generally use off-type as well as most of your damage comes from your skills, which isn’t affected by off-type usage.